ankane/wire/README.md

 ## Serialization

-By default, JSON is used for serialization.
+By default, Wire uses JSON for serialization.

 To disable serialization, use: